Homework 3: Exploring and Finishing the BoundingBox

 Code Reading

-Most of this class is complete, but there are a few gaps.
+Most of this class is complete, but there is one gap.
 Your first task is to read through the provided code in boundingbox.hpp

 and boundingbox.cpp